 These parcels are currently zoned as IC-1 (Industrial-Commercial) and C-4 (Commercial).
 The proposed General Plan places a Residential Overlay on this area with a maximum density of 60 du/ac.
 The IC-1 allows a Floor Area Ratio (FAR) of 0.7 and C-4 allows a FAR of 1.0.
 However, current uses on these parcels average an existing FAR of only 0.29, substantially below the allowable intensity.
 Most of the building structures are at least 30 years old and some are over 40 years old.
 Existing conditions are ripe for redevelopment.
+While some of the uses include national brands, these are primarily independently owned franchises and not chain stores.

 Excluding the two corner parcels currently used as gas station and fast food (In-and-Out), the remaining parcels (each larger than 0.5 acre but smaller than 10 acres), total 14.27 acres and are feasible for accommodating lower income housing.
 An estimated 685 units (at 80 percent of maximum density) can be accommodated.
+Zoning implementation of this Overlay is intended to facilitate a combination of different scenarios: